johannschopplich/kirbyup/pluginkit/README.md

 npm run dev
 ```

 This will automatically update the `index.js` and `index.css` of your plugin as soon as you make changes.
-Reload the panel once and afterwards you should see changes immediately without further reloading.
+Reload the Panel to see changes reflected.

 ### Production